 3. Rapid Colonization by Pioneer Species

-Pioneer species in secondary succession tend to be fast-growing plants such as grasses and shrubs.
-These plants are well-adapted to disturbed environments and can colonize the area quickly because conditions are favorable.
+Pioneer species in secondary succession are usually fast-growing plants like grasses and shrubs.
+These plants are well-suited to disturbed environments and can quickly colonize the area because conditions are favorable.

-By contrast, in primary succession, pioneer species have to contend with harsher environments like bare rock.
+In primary succession, however, pioneer species have to deal with harsher environments like bare rock.
 The process of colonization is slower because the conditions are less favorable.

 4. Less Initial Resource Competition